-What are Business Sellers Thinking?
+What are Business Sellers Thinking in 2021?

 I’m not talking about physical pain.
 But the “pain points” that your messaging needs to tap into to get a response.